 Continuing Education

+Majority of jurisdictions require CE for public adjusters and reciprocate accordingly.

-Approximately 18 states have CE requirements for their resident adjusters.
-Reciprocity exists among a majority of these states, but not all, in part as a result of the inconsistency among LOAs granted within each state’s adjuster
+As of the 2024 update to this Chapter, 22 of the 30 reciprocating independent licensing jurisdictions have CE requirements for their resident adjusters.
+Reciprocity exists among a majority of these states, but not all, in part as a result of the inconsistency among LOAs granted within each jurisdiction’s adjuster

-licensing scheme.
-It also becomes problematic when the resident adjuster’s home state does not have any CE requirements.
+licensing requirements.
+It also becomes problematic when the resident adjuster’s home state does not have a CE requirement.
+Individual adjusters who are eligible to designate a home state should be mindful of CE requirements when selecting a home state.

-Model #228 and Guideline #1224 contain a CE requirement that the home state shall require 24 hours of CE every two years, with three of the 24 hours covering ethics.
-It is recommended that a state accept an adjuster’s satisfaction of its home state’s CE requirements as satisfying that state’s CE requirements, provided that the home state recognizes CE satisfaction on a reciprocal basis.
+Similar to the producer licensing continuing education requirement in Model #218, Model #228 and Guideline #1224 contain a CE requirement that the home state shall require 24 hours of CE every two years, with three of the 24 hours covering ethics.
+It is recommended that a jurisdiction accept an adjuster’s satisfaction of its home state’s CE requirements as satisfying that state’s CE requirements, provided that the home state recognizes CE satisfaction on a reciprocal basis.
 For a state that permits a nonresident adjuster to designate that state as its home state, the home state will require and track CE compliance for that adjuster.

 Emergency/Catastrophic Adjusters

-A state that offers temporary licensure or registration for emergency/catastrophic adjusters are encouraged to follow Guideline #1224 and develop an automated notification or registration procedure that allows for an immediate, streamlined and efficient filing process for adjusters who are seeking authority to adjust claims in the event that an emergency or catastrophe is declared.
+A state that offers temporary licensure or registration for emergency/catastrophic adjusters are encouraged to follow Guideline #1224 and develop an automated notification or registration procedure that allows for an immediate, streamlined, and efficient application or reporting process for adjusters who are seeking authority to adjust claims in the event an emergency or catastrophe is declared.
+Most jurisdictions will trigger emergency/catastrophe licensure with an announcement, and permit applications (or reporting) for a defined event, for a prescribed number of days.

-Non-U.S. Adjusters for Limited Lines Portable Electronics Insurance Products

-Many states license, or are considering licensure for, limited lines portable electronics insurance producers.
-Because some major portable electronics insurance companies provide claims adjustment services via non-U.S. entities, the issue of licensing adjusters who do not reside in the U.S. has gained increased prominence.
-Guideline #1224 and Model #228 are silent on the licensing of non-U.S. citizens beyond the requirement to designate a home state.
-Some states, however, have tax laws or other laws that require licensees and applicants for licenses to submit and maintain a Social Security number (SSN).
-State license laws that allow for the licensing of non-U.S. adjusters must take this possible barrier to licensure into consideration.
-States should also require non-U.S. citizens to comply with all necessary qualification requirements, such as passing the resident license examination, if applicable.

 Recommended Best Practices for State Insurance Regulators